-- \ Regular attendance at school is extremely important and critical for student success. - Please note that each parent/guardian is legally responsible for seeing that your child reports to school in a timely manner, and is responsible for calling the school whenever an absence occurs. - ❖ If your child is absent, please call the Attendance Office at 845-838-6900 (Ext.
-5602) on the morning of your child's absence. - A written excuse is required for each day of absence from school.
-The note should state the child's name, date(s) of absence, and the specific reason for the absence. - ❖ If your child will be absent for an extended period of time, the school should be notified in advance or as soon as possible so that assignments can be provided.
+- Regular attendance at school is extremely important and critical for student success. - Please note that each parent/guardian is legally responsible for seeing that your child reports to school in a timely manner, and is responsible for calling the school whenever an absence occurs. - If your child is absent, please call the Attendance Office at 845-838-6900 (Ext.
+5602) on the morning of your child's absence. - A written note is required for each day of absence from school.
+The note should state the child's name, date(s) of absence, and the specific reason for the absence. - If your child will be absent for an extended period of time, the school should be notified in advance or as soon as possible.